Import.io vs General Web Scraping tool:

 Why this matters for enterprise teams?

-custom-built scripts and ongoing maintenance to a managed, governed model designed for scale.
+scripts and ongoing maintenance to a governed platform designed for scale, self-service or fully managed.

 Enterprise reliability, SLAs, and compliance